 # 3 – (I Can’t Get No) Satisfaction

 First released in America in 1965, (I Can’t Get No) Satisfaction became the band’s first US number one single, eventually reaching the top of the charts in the UK a few months later.
 This is easily one of the most recognizable Rolling Stones songs ever produced and – arguably – features rock music’s most iconic guitar riff.

-The rousing and churning riff which plays throughout the song is instantly memorable and will get under your skin without even trying.
-It is believed Keith Richards created the riff in a hotel room before bed, and can be heard falling asleep and snoring during his original recording.
-Debate still rages as to whether or not Satisfaction was the first rock song to use fuzz guitar, and, whilst most accept that it was not, it was certainly one of the first to popularize the sound.
+The rousing and churning riff that plays throughout the song is instantly memorable and will get under your skin without even trying.
+It is believed Keith Richards created the riff in a hotel room before bed and can be heard falling asleep and snoring during his original recording.
+Debate still rages about whether or not Satisfaction was the first rock song to use fuzz guitar, and while most accept that it was not, it was undoubtedly one of the first to popularize the sound.

 The lyrics of the song proved particularly controversial at the time.
 They’re full of sexual innuendo, which meant the song was initially only played on pirate radio in the UK.
-In addition to this, the anti-consumerist lyrics were taken as a critique of American culture, further adding fuel to the fire of controversy.
-Over the years, the track has been covered by everyone from Britney Spears to Bjork, highlighting just how iconic and timeless this immense rock classic really is.
+In addition, the anti-consumerist lyrics were taken as a critique of American culture, further fueling the fire of controversy.
+Over the years, the track has been covered by everyone from Britney Spears to Bjork, highlighting just how iconic and timeless this immense rock classic is.

 # 2 – Sympathy for the Devil